Unsupervised and self-adaptative techniques for cross-domain person re-identification: Conclusions and Future Work

-A key aspect of our method also shared with other recent methods in literature~\cite{wu2019unsupervised, zhai2020ad, zhong2020learning}, is that it requires information about the camera used to acquire each sample.
+A key aspect of our method also shared with other recent methods in the literature~\cite{wu2019unsupervised, zhai2020ad, zhong2020learning}, is that it requires information about the camera used to acquire each sample.
 That is, we suppose we know, \textit{a priori}, the device that captured each image.
 This information does not need to be the specific type of camera but, at least, information about different camera models.
 Without this information, our model could face suboptimal performance, as it would not be able to take advantage of the diversity introduced by the cross-camera triplets.
 To address this drawback, we aim to extend this work by incorporating techniques for automatic camera attribution \cite{costa2014open, bernacki2020survey}, allowing the identification of the camera used to acquire an image or identifying whether the same camera acquired a pair of images.

 Regarding the clustering process, our method requires that all selected samples are considered during this phase, which demands pairwise distance calculation between all feature vectors.
-This approach may introduce higher processing times to the pipeline.
+Therefore, this approach may introduce higher processing times to the pipeline.
 In this sense, we also aim to extend our method to scale to very large datasets by introducing online deep clustering and self-supervised techniques directly in the pipeline.

 Another possible extension of our pipeline can be its application to general object re-identification, such as vehicle ReID, to mine critical objects of interest in an investigation.
-Together with Person ReID, this could enable a joint analysis by matching mined identities and objects to finally propose relations between them during an event's analysis.
+For example, with Person ReID, this could enable a joint analysis by matching mined identities and objects to propose relations between them during an event's analysis finally.